-Tourism in Uganda is growing day by day and with the increasing number of international tourists that fly In to Uganda.
+Tourism in Uganda is growing day by day and with the increasing number of international tourists that fly Into Uganda.
 Many have never taken time to find out how many National parks are found in Uganda.
 Uganda is covered by 10 National parks in various different parts of Uganda.
-With at least each National park having a centre piece of attraction these has helped various people to learn and differentiate all the 10 National parks in Uganda.
+With at least each National park having a centerpiece of attraction these have helped various people to learn and differentiate all the 10 National parks in Uganda.
 As the outline below will indicate all that you can find in the parks and the activities you can carry out while in the National parks.

 BWINDI IMPENETRABLE FOREST NATIONAL PARK

 Bwindi Impenetrable found in the Southwestern part of Uganda being covered on a vast portion of the land of about 127.8 mi2.
 It is known as the oldest rainforest and famously being the home of Uganda’s endangered mountain gorillas whereby it harbors a number of about 400 Gorilla species.
 It has been recognized on several bases by different media platforms i.e. named among the best 35 romantic places a couple must visit in their lifetime by the Business Insider and also recently when it was named among the top 5 tourist destination 2017 by CNN, this makes really among the best and most selling National parks in Uganda.